-A registered certifier is a public official and independent regulator, registered by the Building Commissioner.
+A registered certifier is a public official and independent regulator, registered by the Commissioner for Fair Trading.

 Certifiers must carry out work in a manner that is impartial and in the public interest, even if this is not in the interests of the applicant, developer, or builder.
 Receiving a certificate is not guaranteed - the applicant is paying for the certifier to assess the application and determine whether or not a certificate can be issued.